 Interest On Cash

-Dave, just like any normal bank, uses the cash residing on user accounts to lend it out to other institutions, such as said banks.
+Dave, just like any normal bank, uses the unused cash residing on its user accounts to generate interest income.

 In 2019, Dave launched its Side Hustle feature.
 Side Hustle is an online marketplace that allows users to participate in the sharing economy by working gig jobs.